sucong0826/WebGPU/README.md

 `DataWorker.js`: each stream(video) represents a DataWorker. it sometimes generates fake frames and dispatches them to the RendersWorker, sometimes, it dispatches the video frames directly to the RendersWorker

-`RendersWorker.js`: it creates all kinds of renderer and receives the video frames then sends them to renderers
+`RendersWorker.js`: it creates all kinds of renderers and receives the video frames then sends them to renderers

 `WebGPURender.js/WebGLRender.js/WebGL2Render.js`: renderer classes